ak-andromeda/ALE_methods/README.md

    1. The ALE output also provides estimates of the gene families present at each node.
 Therefore we can model the presence and absence of gene families at internal nodes - reconstructing ancestral genomes.
 We provide the following script to reconstruct all the genes present at internal nodes.
 The command line argument is the copy number cutoff - to make the ancestral reconstruction more stringent increase the copy number.
         - Use the script _Ancestral_reconstruction_copy_number_.py 0.5_
         - This script creates separate csv files for each node.
         - In each of the csv files will be a list of the gene families at that node.
+        - In the script you need to specify the node ranges.
+ALE assigns each node a number - if you have 30 internal nodes, alter the node range to be 1,30.
+        - This script works with the output from ALEml.